How to Install Arch Linux

 Synchronize the pacman repository

-2. Installing a reflector lets you update the mirror and sorts it by download speed.
-Add a reflector by typing:
+2. Install reflector to be able to update the mirrors and sort them by download speed.
+Add reflector by running:

 pacman -S reflector

-3. If necessary, create a backup of the mirror list:
+3. If necessary, back up the mirror list with:

 cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak